poautran/PyXRDCT/README.md

 	unzip PyXRDCT-master.zip

-The files and in PyXRDCT-master, then install the library with
+The files and in PyXRDCT-master, then install the library with:

 	cd PyXRDCT-master
 	python setup.py sdist bdist_wheel

 ## Dependencies and OS

 The library is currently tested on Python 2.7 over Ubuntu 16.04.
 Further version will be tested in the future.